 2. Don’t overthink it

-But it turns out that your client just so happens to bloody well love technique X. In fact, their whole product line makes extensive use of technique X. The smart scientist inside you will want to map out its advantages and limitations.
+But it turns out that your client just so happens to bloody well love technique X. In fact, their whole product line makes extensive use of technique X. The smart scientist inside you will want to lay out its advantages and limitations.
 But I can assure you that your paying client will not.
 Instead, get ready to cherry pick your references or omit these little inconveniences altogether.
-You don’t want to go stepping on toes now, do you?
-Wrists will be slapped.

 3. You’re at the bottom of the shit chute